JetBrains/rider-efcore/src/rider/main/kotlin/com/jetbrains/rider/plugins/efcore/observables/README.md

-## `com.jetbrains.observables`
+## `com.jetbrains.rider.plugins.efcore..observables`

-This package provides very basic implementation of Observer pattern implemented in the scope of MVVM and data-binding in Kotlin-based applications.
+This package provides very basic implementation of the Observer pattern, implemented in the scope of MVVM and data-binding in Kotlin-based applications.

 ### `ObservableProperty<T>`